 Listen to the kids

-This job has been so crazy!
-The things we've been through... steep learning curves and lessons learned the hard way.
+The Life of a Preschool Teacher: steep learning curves and lessons learned the hard way.
 Laughter and connection with the students of our future.

 Acknowledge the vulnerable lifestyles of those who live with disabilities, domestic abuse, and homelessness.
 These issues overlap in classrooms all across the nation, and educational institutes find themselves on the forefront of protecting their freedoms.